 Birding in Grand Isle

-In addition to the great fishing, boating, crabbing and fun in the sun, Grand Isle hosts the Annual Migratory Birding Festival.
-Each spring enjoy migration on the island as you spot songbirds in oak-hackberry woods, shorebirds and waders on beaches and marshes.
+In addition to the great fishing, boating, crabbing, and fun in the sun, Grand Isle hosts the Annual Migratory Birding Festival.
+Each spring enjoys migration on the island as you spot songbirds in oak-hackberry woods, shorebirds, and waders on beaches and marshes.
 Free videos and birding trail maps are available.
 Fun for families as well as new and experienced birders.
 Find more information on this annual event.